NidhiPatel7105/llmwhisper-model/README.md

 ---

-Let me know if you want me to generate a `requirements.txt` as well or include collection querying in a fu
+Let me know if you want me to generate a `requirements.txt` as well or include collection querying in a future version.